ritamak/stress-ball/README.md

 https://ritamak.github.io/stress-ball/

 ## Description
-Stress game is a game to test how quick is your reaction.
+stress|ball is a game to test how quick is your reaction.
 Every time a white ball appears in the user screen (in a random place), the user has to click on it.
 If the user fails to click inside the white ball, the user will lose the game.
 There are three levels.
 The "easy", the "medium" and the "hard".
 The velocity of the ball appearing and moving to a different random place increases with every new level.

-STRESS BALL has a very minimalistic layout.
+stress|ball has a very minimalistic layout.
 It is for every one, but it is design for an older audience or young children.

 ## MVP
 - Game screen with a ball moving to random places,